How are IVY leagues different from the others

 Holistic admission process

 AI is not the only thing that matters.
-Academics get you looked at and then it’s your story, or essay that gets you selected.
+Academics get you looked at.
+Thereon, it’s your story, or essay that gets you selected.
 You can use whatever angle that suits you.

 Selective colleges are schools where the admissions process is not solely based on an academic cutoff.
 Making the AI cutoff is not the sole criteria for getting admission.
 Even if you have achieved the academic cutoffs, you still need to qualify on the basis of extracurricular activities, essays etc.